-Peak protection: up to UPF 50 sun protection and beyond
+Peak protection and beyond

 What does the UPF rating mean?
 The number tells you the sun protection factor of the fabric.
 For example, a fabric with a rating of UPF 50 only allows 1/50th of the sun's rays through to the skin.
 To get the best sun protection, you'll need high rating.
 Take your sun safety seriously, and remember to throw sunscreen into your hiking pack along with your favorite protective sun shirt.

 Stay active with sun protective clothing